BestTimesToVisit.com Logo

 What's a common misconception about Moorea that visitors should know?

-Are there any specific cultural etiquette points I should be aware of in Moorea?
+Are there any cultural etiquette tips I should be aware of in Moorea?

-Polynesians are incredibly warm and welcoming, but showing respect for their culture is key.
-Always greet people with 'Ia Ora na' (hello) and 'Mauruuru' (thank you).
-When visiting villages or sacred sites like marae, dress modestly – cover your shoulders and knees.
-It shows you appreciate their heritage.
+Polynesians are incredibly warm and welcoming, but showing respect for their culture goes a long way.
+Always greet people with a friendly 'Ia Ora na' (hello) and a smile.
+When visiting villages or local markets, dress modestly – cover your shoulders and knees as a sign of respect.
+It's also customary to remove your shoes before entering someone's home.

 What is the cheapest month to visit Moorea, French Polynesia?